coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 ## 6. Research Phase 3: evaluation
 1. phase 3 intro
  ### Phase 3: Evaluation
 We are almost done with the research!
 Well done!
+With your family members you've made your own library of gestures!
+Amazing!
 Before we finish the study, we have a few more questions for you.
 Just like in the beginning, you will fill in two questionnaires.
-Please complete the questions as honsetly as possible.
+Please complete the questions as honestly as possible.
 Parents are allowed to help. (note to parents: Try not to bias your children's answers.)

    2. End of questionnaire all
  ### Evaluation Questionnaire
- _Thank you for practicing making gestures!
+ _Thank you for practicing making your own gestures!
 Please fill in the questions below._

 - You have practiced making gestures.
 What was your favorite gesture to make?
 Why?
 _Describe your favorite gesture._